 Sometimes as you explore Toronto, you just need to fuel up on-the-rush and this is where Xtreme Taste comes in.
 They are all about the food.
 Very healthy, on-the-go, tasty-tasty food.
 As a warning, when you visit, do not assume you will have a place to eat within the premises, this small kitchen is too small for that.

-The way it works when in the area is that you drop by and pick up from a selection of different salads and meats, make a dish, walk to a nearby park, and enjoy an impromptu picnic.
+The way it works is that you just drop by, decide from the yummy selection of different salads and meats, make a dish, walk to a nearby park, and enjoy an impromptu picnic.
 Personally, I sometimes walk north to Town Hall Square on Yorkville Avenue, or a nearby green area, sit down on a bench among the trees and enjoy my filling lunch.

 Opened in 2001 by Juliet Saliba, Xtreme Taste has been serving her Mediterranean homemade dishes, from seafood, veal, beef-kabobs to their delicious fattoush salad, and all at very fair prices.
-Hence a popular spot among locals who are looking for an inexpensive, yet healthier options than the nearby pizzerias, burger and burrito franchises.
+Hence. it’s a popular spot among locals who are looking for an inexpensive, yet healthier options than the nearby pizzerias, burger and burrito franchises.
 As such, this tiny Lebanese-owned hole in the wall serves well-balanced dishes to an almost never ending number of Yorkville lunch seekers.
 Do not be surprised if you have to queue up if you come during general lunch hours.